 Q: How long is my bankruptcy records kept?

-A: Please note that if your bankruptcy was filed in the year of 2004 or prior, the records remaining in your file are limited and will need to be custom ordered by calling the Service Center at (800) 833-2924.
+A: Please note that if your bankruptcy was filed in the year of 2004 or prior, the records remaining in your file are limited in the Public Access Database (a government agency where U.S. Records pulls the federal records) and will need to be custom ordered by calling the U.S. Service Center at (800) 833-2924.
 Available documents in files filed in 2004 or prior are: The Notice of filing, List of creditors, Docket and Discharge Summary, an additional charge applies to these files.
 If additional documents are needed in files 2004 or prior, NARA (a government agency) stores the records for 15 years.
 We can assist with ordering your file through NARA.

 Q: Can I call and check if my records are available before I order them?